Rubick07/Tactical_Turnbase/README.md

 ## Modules and Features

-The 3D action-adventure gameplay with Zuma-inspired ball-matching mechanics, advanced movement system, boss battles, and comprehensive health management is powered by an extensive Unity C# scripting system.
+The 3D Tactical turn-based Combat gameplay with Xcom-inspired GridSystem,TurnSystem, BaseAction, and HealthSystem is powered by an extensive Unity C# scripting system.

 |  📂 Name     | 🎬 Scene |  📋 Responsibility                                                 |
 | ------------------- |----------------| ------------------------------------------------------------ |